Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Introduction

 \section{Introduction}

-Neurodevelopmental disorders (NDDs), such as attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD), significantly impact cognitive and social development, posing major challenges for affected individuals \cite{thapar2017neurodevelopmental}.
-Traditional behavioral assessments rely on subjective clinical observations and standardized questionnaires, leading to inherent variability in diagnosis \cite{li2021braingnn}.
-These inconsistencies frequently delay interventions, particularly for conditions like ASD where early identification is crucial for optimal outcomes \cite{dong2024starformer}.
-The heterogeneity of NDDs complicates diagnosis, as individuals with the same diagnosis frequently demonstrate divergent neurobiological profiles and symptom presentations \cite{li2025mhnet}.
-These limitations highlight the urgent need for objective, data-driven diagnostic tools.
-Functional magnetic resonance imaging (fMRI) has emerged as a powerful neuroimaging modality for objective assessment of brain function in psychiatric disorders \cite{mubonanyikuzo2025detection,li2025mhnet}, offering non-invasive measurement of neural activity through blood-oxygen-level-dependent (BOLD) signal detection \cite{matthews2004functional,zhang2024stanet,feng2024neural}.
-Unlike structural imaging techniques, fMRI captures dynamic brain connectivity patterns that directly reflect underlying neurobiological processes \cite{cai2024mm}.
+Neurodevelopmental disorders (NDDs), such as attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD), significantly impact cognitive and social development, posing major challenges for affected individuals \cite{thapar2017neurodevelopmental,dogra2025development}.
+Traditional behavioral assessments rely on subjective clinical observations and standardized questionnaires, leading to inherent variability in diagnosis \cite{li2021braingnn,han2024multi,gao2025integrating}.
+These inconsistencies frequently delay interventions, particularly for ASD where early identification is crucial \cite{dong2024starformer}, and are compounded by the heterogeneity of NDDs wherein individuals with the same diagnosis often demonstrate divergent neurobiological profiles \cite{li2025mhnet}, highlighting the urgent need for objective, data-driven diagnostic tools.
+Functional magnetic resonance imaging (fMRI) has emerged as a powerful neuroimaging modality for objective assessment of brain function in psychiatric disorders \cite{mubonanyikuzo2025detection,li2025mhnet,mukhtar2025design,mukhtar2025novel}, offering non-invasive measurement of neural activity through blood-oxygen-level-dependent (BOLD) signal detection \cite{zhang2024stanet,feng2024neural}.
+Unlike structural imaging techniques, fMRI captures dynamic brain connectivity patterns that directly reflect underlying neurobiological processes \cite{cai2024mm,raja2025design,raja2025hybrid}.
 This technique's capacity to quantify functional connectivity (FC) between brain regions enables the development of objective, data-driven diagnostic tools that can complement traditional clinical assessments.
 However, developing interpretable diagnostic models remains challenging, as it requires careful balance between clinically meaningful biomarker interpretation and effective integration of multimodal imaging and behavioral data.